 Unconditional promises to give: The Foundation receives promises to give from members of American Society of Cataract and Refractive Surgery.
-Future scheduled receipts of promises to give were as follows at August 31,:
+Future scheduled receipts of promises to give expected to be received in less than one year were \$1,333 and \$67,333 at August 31, 2017 and 2016, respectively.